zankia/damas-core/3-API-reference.md

 The damas-core API is implemented as modules for Python and Javascript programming languages.
-Please read the [[Client Setup]] guide to setup a scripting environment.
+Please read the [[Client Setup]] guide to setup a scripting environment, or try the demo site https://demo.damas.io

-## Notes about the API

-Types
+Notes on types
 > The client modules use the native language data types: Python nodes are returned as dictionaries or JavaScript objects according to the language used.
 Python `None`, `True`, `False`, are equivalent to JavaScript `null`, `true`, `false`, and are translated to/from JSON to communicate with the server.

 Sync / Async